sivakirlampalli/Travel/README.md

 Open index.html in any browser.

-Navigate through the different country pages using the homepage links.
+Browse through the linked destination pages.

 📬 Contact

-For any questions or improvements:
+For any queries or suggestions:
-Email: sivakirlampalli04@gmail.com
+📧 sivakirlampalli04@gmail.com